rjarea51/StratuxHud/readme.md

 This project is based on Johns great work and help "Danke"

-_*NOTE:*_ This project relies on having a [Stratux](http://stratux.me/) build with AHRS and GPS and a FLARM antenna using this image as of 10/10 2018: https://github.com/PepperJo/stratux/releases/download/v1.4r5-flarm2/stratux-v1.4r5-flarm-588304c8f5.img.zip Just make sure you set the system time before the StratuxHud software installation.
+_*NOTE:*_ This project relies on having a [Stratux](http://stratux.me/) build with AHRS and GPS and a FLARM antenna using this image as of 10/10 2018: https://github.com/PepperJo/stratux/releases/download/v1.4r5-flarm2/stratux-v1.4r5-flarm-588304c8f5.img.zip Just make sure you set the system time before you start to install the StratuxHud software.

 ### Wearabel HUD